-To read our Emotional Health and Wellbeing policy, please visit our Policies page.
+Click here to read our Emotional Health and Wellbeing Policy.

 Some of our support staff have been trained by educational psychologists to be Emotional Literacy Support Assistants (ELSAs).
 There are a series of games and activities they can work through with children, supporting them to recognise emotions, and teaching them how to best manage their emotions and reactions.
 There is also a lot of work on social skills and friendship issues.
 The ELSAs create a safe, calm space where children can have time to relax and regulate themselves with appropriate support.

 Our counselling service is provided by team of child psychotherapists, headed up by Jane O’Rourke and Nicola Dunbar.
 Our counsellors work with children and their parents to give children a safe space to express and discuss things which might be worrying or upsetting them.

 Nicola is also an established music therapist and offers music therapy for nursery children and their parents.
 We are very fortunate to also have three additional child psychotherapists who work with us one day a week each, supporting children on a 1:1 basis.

 The nurture group is a space for children to explore feelings and emotions in a small and intimate group.
 Led by our child psychotherapist Jane O’Rourke, and Reception teacher Stuart Goodey, we identify children who may find some aspects of the school experience difficult, such as communication, friendships, trust or attachments.